Division of labour: Henry David Thoreau and Ralph Waldo Emerson

 Henry David Thoreau criticised the division of labour in Walden (1854), on the basis that it removes people from a sense of connectedness with society and with the world at large, including nature.
-He claimed that the average man in a civilised society is less wealthy, in practice than one in "savage" society.
+He claimed that the average man in a civilised society is less wealthy, in practice, than one in a "savage" society.
 The answer he gave was that self-sufficiency was enough to cover one's basic needs.

 Thoreau's friend and mentor, Ralph Waldo Emerson, criticised the division of labour in his "The American Scholar" speech: a widely informed, holistic citizenry is vital for the spiritual and physical health of the country.

 Émile Durkheim

 In his seminal work, The Division of Labor in Society, Émile Durkheim observes that the division of labour appears in all societies and positively correlates with societal advancement because it increases as a society progresses.

 Durkheim arrived at the same conclusion regarding the positive effects of the division of labour as his theoretical predecessor, Adam Smith.
-In The Wealth of Nations, Smith observes the division of labour results in "a proportionable increase of the productive powers of labour."
+In The Wealth of Nations, Smith observes the division of labour results in "a proportionable increase of the productive powers of labor."
 While they shared this belief, Durkheim believed the division of labour applied to all "biological organisms generally," while Smith believed this law applied "only to human societies."
 This difference may result from the influence of Charles Darwin's On the Origin of Species on Durkheim's writings.
 For example, Durkheim observed an apparent relationship between "the functional specialisation of the parts of an organism" and "the extent of that organism's evolutionary development," which he believed "extended the scope of the division of labour so as to make its origins contemporaneous with the origins of life itself…implying that its conditions must be found in the essential properties of all organised matter."

 Since Durkheim's division of labour applied to all organisms, he considered it a "natural law" and worked to determine whether it should be embraced or resisted by first analysing its functions.
 Durkheim hypothesised that the division of labour fosters social solidarity, yielding "a wholly moral phenomenon" that ensures "mutual relationships" among individuals.

 As social solidarity cannot be directly quantified, Durkheim indirectly studies solidarity by "classify[ing] the different types of law to find...the different types of social solidarity which correspond to it."
 Durkheim categorises: